cobwebch/external_import/Documentation/User/MappingData/Index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Starting from the same scenario as above, it is also possible to define child
+records with the :ref:`children <administration-columns-properties-children>` property
-records instead of using :ref:`multipleRows <administration-columns-properties-multiple-rows>`.
+instead of using :ref:`multipleRows <administration-columns-properties-multiple-rows>`.
 In this case, the denormalized rows are not collapsed but each row is used to create
 a separate child record: